Turbonilla neocaledonica

 Turbonilla neocaledonica is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

-The shell grows to a length of 5.3 mm.
+The Turbonilla neocaledonica has a slender, elongated shell that can grow up to about 5.3 mm in length.
+The shell is typically smooth and glossy, with a somewhat conical shape that tapers to a point.
+The color can vary, but it often has a pale or translucent appearance.

 Distribution

 This species occurs in the Pacific Ocean off Fiji and New Caledonia.